 “Some faced jeers and flogging, while still others were chained and put in prison.
 They were stoned; they were sawed in two; they were put to death by the sword.
 They went about in sheepskins and goatskins, destitute, persecuted and mistreated– the world was not worthy of them.”
-(Hebrews 11:37-39)Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+(Hebrews 11:37-39)Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 So… maybe you are in a tough season right now.
 Maybe you’re reading this from a library computer because you’re out of work after leaving a church that acted like a tool while treating you like a tool.
 Perhaps there’s something more serious happening, like someone in your family is sick and you can’t afford to pay the bills because for all the extra time you put into ministry you don’t have the extra money for all the co-pays in front of you.